Medication Management Tips

 - Make a medicine chart showing what you take and when.

 - Set an alarm to ring when it's time for your medicine.
+A cell phone alarm can be a great reminder.

 - Use a weekly pill box that has sections for each day and different times of the day.